Response to COVID-19 Pandemic

 Yes, but you must provide official transcripts through OTCAS proving that you are

-enrolled to earn an undergraduate degree by August 1 of the year you anticipate starting
+enrolled to earn an undergraduate degree before you anticipate starting the program.

-the program.
-If you are offered a position in the program, you will be required to
+If you are offered a position in the program, the offer will be contingent on your

-provide additional official transcripts by August 1 proving the conferral of your
+ability to provide additional official transcripts proving the conferral of your degree.

 Can I apply before I have completed all of my prerequisite courses?